Last Update: April 2021

 What Causes a Slow TTFB?

-When it comes to WordPress sites, there are several different factors that can affect TTFB:
+When it comes to WordPress sites, several different factors can affect Time to First Byte:

 There isn’t much you can do to solve high web traffic or network issues.
 But there are ways you can address server configuration, dynamic content, and DNS response times, which we’ll explore below.